 - Novocol Pharma (Cambridge): A global biopharmaceutical provider specializing in the development and manufacturing of personalized injectable medications.

-- Intellijoint (Kitchener): A leader in development of commercialized surgical navigation systems for joint replacement surgeries, enhancing the experience for surgeons, healthcare admins and patients.
+- Intellijoint (Kitchener): A leader in the development of commercialized surgical navigation systems for joint replacement surgeries, enhancing the experience for surgeons, healthcare admins and patients.

 - Sonova (Kitchener): A global leader in innovative hearing care solutions, designs advanced audiology technology that enhances hearing aid performance.